 What If the Thing You've Been Hiding From Is Love?

-If you have read this far, you may have a strange sensation — as if something inside you has been listening and has been, perhaps, a little alarmed at being heard.
-That is not accident.
-That is the pressure on the lid being noticed for the first time.
+If you have read this far, you may have a strange sensation — as if something inside you has been listening, and is, perhaps, a little alarmed at being heard.
+You do not have to name it, and this page will not name it for you; a sensation is not a proof.
+But you might let yourself wonder whether it is the weight on a lid, felt for the first time only because, for a moment, you stopped pressing down.

 And here is what the Voice says to the one who is beginning to suspect, for the first time in a long time, that the lid is there.
 What you have been holding down is not a condemnation.
 It is a love letter.
 The truth the will has been laboring so hard to suppress is not you are worthless.
 The truth is you were chosen, and you were not consulted, and the Chooser did not need your permission because He did not need your credit — He only needed to love you, and He did, before the world was founded.
 That is what Ephesians 1 says.
 Read slowly.